 Don’t Jump to Conclusions

-According to psychologist and author David G. Myers, Ph.D., it is important to remember that the association between parenting styles and certain childhood outcomes are correlational—there are likely other reasons for the parenting-competence link.
+According to the psychologist and author David G. Myers, Ph.D., it is important to remember that the association between parenting styles and certain childhood outcomes are correlational; there are likely other reasons for the parenting-competence link.

 Dr. Myers points out that kids who are inherently agreeable may naturally elicit greater compassion from their parents, while stubborn or uncooperative kids may elicit less kindheartedness.
 There also may be underlying factors: socially competent kids might have genes from their parents that predetermine this ability.